Xorlent/Easy-Cisco-Backup/README.md

 The simplest bulk Cisco IOS backup/change management tool

 ### Background
-In search of a simple way to schedule regular backups of Cisco switch configurations, I found many solutions built with Powershell add-on modules, but I wanted something simple and more portable.
-Beyond a Windows machine with Powershell, this tool needs only one thing: plink.exe, a free, standalone executable utility by the creator of PuTTY.
+In search of a simple way to schedule regular backups of Cisco switch configurations, I found many solutions built with PowerShell add-on modules, but I wanted something simple and more portable.
+Beyond a Windows machine with PowerShell, this tool needs only one thing: plink.exe, a free, standalone executable utility by the creator of PuTTY.
+No paid PowerShell modules, no TFTP server to set up and secure.

 ### Prerequisites
   - SSH only.
 If you have Telnet enabled on your switches, please address that.